InnerSourceCommons/managing-innersource-projects/introduction/introduction.md

 Since the collaboration methodologies used in OSS projects are providing high quality innovative technology thanks to engaged development communities, why not applying same methodologies inside your company?
-That's inner source!
+That's InnerSource!

-If you haven't decided yet to apply inner source in your company, we recommend you start reading "Getting Started with InnerSource"[^3] by Andy Oran.
-After that, or if you have already decided to start the inner source path, this book will give you better understanding of inner source scenarios, framework and management skills.
+If you haven't decided yet to apply InnerSource in your company, we recommend you start reading "Getting Started with InnerSource"[^3] by Andy Oran.
+After that, or if you have already decided to start the InnerSource path, this book will give you better understanding of InnerSource scenarios, framework and management skills.

-## Inner source principles
+## InnerSource principles

-Inner source software development takes its principles from the open source software development culture.
+InnerSource software development takes its principles from the open source software development culture.
 Jim Jagielski, from The Apache Software Foundation, has listed them[^4] as: